ethanryan/trivia_boyz/README.md

 # trivia_boyz
 Trivia Boyz is a trivia game app made with a HTML/CSS/JS frontend and a Rails API backend.

+Play the game here: https://trivia-boyz-client.herokuapp.com

+Note: Heroku apps take some time to load when visiting site for the first time.

+x

+Instructions for downloading:

 Note: for this app, need to install toasty.

 Directions here: